-Sometimes we can think that the insides and outsides of our bodies are two totally different worlds, but this isn't the case.
+Sometimes we can think that the insides and outsides of our bodies are 2 completely different worlds, but this isn't the case.

-Our skin is our body's largest organ, and it performs many functions to keep us healthy: it regulates our temperature, allows us to touch the world around us, and basically acts like a barrier between our delicate insides and the harsh outside world .
+Our skin is our body's largest organ, and it performs many functions to keep us healthy.
+It regulates our temperature, allows us to touch the world around us, and acts like a barrier between our delicate insides and the harsh outside world .

-So when our skin becomes inflamed, it makes sense that we treat it like we'd treat any other part of our bodies — and antibiotics are one highly effective treatment option we can consider for acne-prone, inflamed skin.
+So, when our skin becomes inflamed, it makes sense that we treat it like we'd treat any other part of our bodies — and antibiotics are one highly effective treatment option we can consider for acne-prone skin.

 Anyone who has had acne will be familiar with the inflammation that comes along with it.
-It can be painful, and can leave red marks and swelling that last even after the pimple itself has healed.
+It can be painful and can leave red marks and swelling that lasts even after the pimple itself has healed.

-The second — and newer — school suggests that inflammation actually starts long before a pimple is even formed.
+The second — and newer — school believes that inflammation starts long before a pimple is even formed.
 This school of thought suggests that acne is an inflammatory condition and should be treated as such, with anti-inflammatory medications used to clear up pimples and acne lesions .

 While these theories put forward different ideas as to how and why pimples are formed, what they have in common is that they both acknowledge that inflammation is a big part of acne.

-The propionibacterium acnes bacteria that can contribute to acne is actually present on our face all the time, even when we have no active pimples or acne lesions.
+The propionibacterium acnes bacteria that can contribute to acne is present on our faces all the time, even when we have no active pimples or acne lesions.

-As this bacteria is a part of our normal healthy skin bacteria, antibiotics that clear up acne work to control this bacteria rather than kill it completely.
-Some newer studies even suggest that it’s not necessary for antibiotics to target p. acnes at all .
+As this bacteria is a part of our normal healthy skin bacteria, antibiotics that clear up acne work to control it rather than kill it completely.
+Some newer studies even suggest that antibiotics don't need to target p. acnes at all .